-How to use the assessment to your advantage
+Using the assessment to your advantage

 It’s pretty straightforward.
 The assessment works in the background, checking your text as you write.
 You’ll notice an eye icon next to the feedback in your sidebar.
 Clicking the icon will highlight words that are complex and uncommon.
-You can then decide for yourself what you want to do with these words.
+You can then decide what you want to do with these words.

-The word complexity assessment, now in Yoast SEO Premium
+Available in Yoast SEO Premium

 Coming up next!

-- Event August 08 - 12, 2022 Team Yoast is sponsoring List Building School 3, click through to see if we'll be there, who will be there and more!
+- Event December 09, 2023 Team Yoast is at Attending, Organizing, Sponsoring WordCamp Ahmedabad 2023!
+Click through to see who will be there, what we will do, and more!
 See where you can find us next »